 If there’s one benefit of having such a large lens, it at least makes you look like you’re doing some serious photography business.
 I don’t think anyone is gonna question your credibility as a photographer with this thing.

-You’re gonna get some big beautiful biceps lugging this bad boy around.
+The upside is that you’re gonna get some big beautiful biceps lugging this bad boy around.

-1) its large size makes it likely you’ll bump into someone or something during a hectic wedding day, and
+1) its large size makes it likely that you’ll bump into someone or something during a hectic wedding day, and

-Additionally, because of the weight of the Nikon 70 200mm VR II, I don’t feel comfortable letting it hang off my shoulder without holding it as that puts strain on the lens mount and camera contacts.
+Additionally, because of the weight of the Nikon 70-200mm VR II, I don’t feel comfortable letting it hang off my shoulder without holding it as that puts strain on the lens mount and camera contacts.

 Durability of the Nikon 70-200

-Even though the Nikon 70 200 f2 8 feels like it could survive a grenade blast, all those moving parts and internal elements (there’s 21 of them!) make them susceptible to certain mechanical failures.
+Even though the Nikon 70-200 f2.8 feels like it could survive a grenade blast, all those moving parts and internal elements (there’s 21 of them) make them susceptible to certain mechanical failures.